rstofi/dotfiles/README.md

 For each package, I use, see the respective sub-directory.
 For setting up this environment, see pages under [ubuntu_bootstrap](https://github.com/rstofi/dotfiles/tree/main/ubuntu_bootstrap/README.md).

-After setting up all software run the `setup_dotfiles_symlink.sh` script to base `vim` and `tmux` configuration of this repo, and use it as a single source of truth.
+After setting up all software run the `/secipts/setup_dotfiles_symlink.sh` script to base `vim` and `tmux` configuration of this repo, and use it as a single source of truth.

 Ideally, after completing the bootstrap steps, cloning this repo and running the script should produce my working environment.